 Another review by Taylor and Driver (2000) indicated that exercise “can be beneficial to general well-being but may also stress the body”, which means that it shouldn’t be done too close to bedtime.
 They also said that even though some modest effect sizes have been found, “the sleep-promoting efficacy of exercise in normal and clinical populations has yet to established empirically” (Taylor & Driver, 2000).

 A 2008 study by King and colleagues found that a 12-month moderate-intensity endurance exercise program in older adults reduced their amount of stage 1 sleep, increased their stage 2 sleep and reduced their awakenings during the first third of a polysomnography study.
-Participants in this study also subjectively reported falling asleep quicker each night, having less sleep disturbances, and feeling more rested in the morning (King et al., 2008).
+Participants in this study also subjectively reported falling asleep quicker each night, having fewer sleep disturbances, and feeling more rested in the morning (King et al., 2008).

-Because of all of the scientific benefits of exercise on health in general, as well as the modest benefits of regular exercise on sleep, I therefore give the science of this strategy a 30/50.
+Because of all of the scientific benefits of exercise on health in general, as well as the modest benefits of regular exercise on sleep, I, therefore, give the science of this strategy a 30/50.

 Overall, exercising more as a way to sleep better gets a score of 16/25 + 15/25 + 30/50 =